If you don’t need cPanel, don't pay for it. Only pay for what you need with our Cloud VPS solutions.

 CentOS, Debian, or Ubuntu No bloatware SSH Key management made easy

 In this article, we’ll show you how to create a GPG key on your computer or on your server in order to take advantage of the benefits of public key cryptography.
 Since cryptography is a very broad topic, this article is limited to showing you how to create a key.
-However, the basics of using public and private keys is explained in more detail in our article on email encryption.
+However, the basics of using public and private keys is explained in more detail in the complete guide on email encryption.

-You can use your GPG key for many operations, but in most cases, these keys are ideal for encrypting and decrypting files and “signing” various items to prove that they came from you.
-In a typical trust situation, you can prove your item came from you because only you would have access to the private key.
+You can use your GPG key for many operations, but in most cases, these keys are ideal for encrypting and decrypting files as well as “signing” various items to prove that they came from you.
+In a typical trust situation, you can prove your identify because only you would have access to the private key.